rongkangw/tp/docs/DeveloperGuide.md

 ### Product scope

-**Target user profile: Student Club EXCO**
+**Target user profile: Student Club Manager**

-* has a need to manage a significant number of club members, volunteers and participants across events
+* has a need to manage a significant number of members' and participants' contacts and events
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions